jg2kpy/jg2kpy/README.md

 ## I like Programming, Computer Networks and Backend 👨‍💻

-Hi, I'm Junior Gutiérrez and I'm from Asunción, capital of Paraguay 🇵🇾
+Hi, My name is Junior Gutiérrez and I'm from Asunción, capital of Paraguay 🇵🇾

 ## University Career 👨‍🎓
 I am currently studying "Ingeniería en Informática", this career is a mix of computer science and engineering.